sfarr-epcc/gromacs_bpg/workflow.rst

 This part of the GROMACS best practice guide walks you through a suggested workflow for preparing, running, and analysing the results of your GROMACS simulations.
 There are already many very good tutorials available to teach new users how to do this.
-Where applicable, we will refer to these.
 Here, we have collated and compiled the suggestions of these tutorials into what we believe to be the best way to prepare and run a GROMACS simulation.

 This section is divided as follows: first we will describe how to choose and prepare your system; we will then discuss the correct way to run your GROMACS simulations; and we will finish by discussing some of the post-analysis tools that are available.

+Note that this section is written with the intent of helping users to use GROMACS.
+Some of the sections use examples of common shell-scripting practices -- it is assumed that the reader is either familiar with basic shell-scripting or knows where to learn more about this.
+Likewise, the background theory behind some of the techniques discussed in the post-analysis section is not presented here.
+Where possible, we have added links to places where this theory is explained.

 --------------------
 Preparing the system
 --------------------

-GMX2PDB
+PDB2GMX
 =======

 The GROMACS ``pdb2gmx`` command is used to convert a coordinate file into a